yonathangashu/resume/template.typ

         *#"Department of Defense (DoD)"* \
         _#"Artificial Intelligence Research Intern" _
       ], align(right)[
-        #"May 2024 - Present" \
+        #"May 2024 - Aug.
+2024" \
         _#"Washington, DC" _
       ])
       #list(
-        "Work alongside senior researchers on a project investigating how knowledge graphs (KGs) can be extracted from unstructured text", "Collaborate with researchers on the development of a KG-RAG system to enable Knowledge Graph Question Answering (KGQA)", "Develop methodologies for Named Entity Recognition (NER) and Relationship Extraction (RE) to populate the KGs", "Contribute to advancements in novel alogrithms for identifying contradictions within KGs", "Write Python scripts using pandas & numpy for efficient processing of data from PDF to KG format", )
+        "Worked alongside senior researchers on a project investigating how knowledge graphs (KGs) can be extracted from unstructured text", "Collaborated with researchers on the development of a KG-RAG system to enable Knowledge Graph Question Answering (KGQA)", "Developed methodologies for Named Entity Recognition (NER) and Relationship Extraction (RE) to populate the KGs", "Wrote " + [_#"Python"_] + " scripts using pandas & numpy for efficient processing of data from PDF to KG format", )
     ],
   )